CraigBanach/ActuarialCalculator/README.md

-Website for actuaries and aspiring actuaries to learn and check the investment returns of different Financial products.
+Website for aspiring actuaries, financial advisors and financial interested individuals to learn and check the investment returns of different Financial products.